In this article, you will learn everything you need to know about the Next-Gen Antivirus & MDM module.

 Next-Gen Antivirus - turns ON/OFF the Next-Gen Antivirus module;

 AutoScan USB Ports - turn on/off the automatic scan of any USB Removable Device (like flash drives, storage devices, HDDs) that is plugged into a computer.
 On Enterprise users, the option will automatically launch a popup with the Scan Window that runs;

 USB Silent Mode Scan - do not display a Scan window on the end-user computer.
-This option works only for USB Removable Devices (it does not work with other plug-and-play devices like headphones, cameras, mouses, or keyboards).
+This option works only for USB Removable Devices (it does not work with other plug-and-play devices like headphones, cameras, mice, or keyboards).
 This feature can be turned on only if AutoScan USB Ports is turned on.
 The endpoints will be scanned in real-time to catch both known and unknown threats.
-This feature will scan all actions performed on any file, such as read, write or execute so that malicious activities can be detected immediately;
+This feature will scan all actions performed on any file, such as reading, writing or executing so that malicious activities can be detected immediately;